Reactive Flushing Understanding how and when reactive changes are processed. clock Guide

 The flush cycle is an asynchronous process that is added to the microtask queue when a dependency is updated.

 For example you might have several reactive values that all update the same UI component.
-If each update occurred independently they could each trigger their own repaint reflow or style calculation in the browser which are expensive multiple millisecond operations.
+If each update occurred independently they could each trigger their own repaint reflow or style calculation which can be expensive operations in the browser.
 Joining them together into one flush ensures these updates all contribute to a single update to the component.

 Synchronous Updates